So you love eating. We get it. We do, too!

 If there is one point that unites several cultures across the world, it is that we like starting a meal by wishing others well.
 Curiously, expressions will not change drastically from country to country in Europe.
 In Portugal, you might say “Bom apetite”.
 In German, “Guten Appetit”.
 You can also use “Bon appétit”, “Buon appetito”, “Gero apetito” and “Buen provecho” in French, Italian, Lithuanian and Spanish, respectively.
 Of course, the further away you go from Europe, the more the expression will change!

-Is there any culture in which you can start eating before others are served?
-Or would you start your meal before everybody sat at the table?
-You might be surprised to know that in Germany, even starting your drink without the others can sometimes be seen as disrespectful.
+When it comes to table etiquette in different countries, there isn’t any culture in which you can start eating before others are served.
+You might be surprised to know that in Germany, even starting your drink without others can sometimes be seen as disrespectful.
 This table principle unites us all around the world: it is considered rude for guests to dig in before the host or oldest person at the table is served and starts eating, especially in countries like Korea, China and India.

 In Ethiopia, Southeast Asia (Malaysia, Indonesia, Sri Lanka and India) and in some countries in the Middle East, using your right hand to grab the food directly is not only common, but important.
 The left hand is often associated with toilet hygiene, so it is best to avoid using it to eat.
 Make sure you use only your fingertips to grab food and take it to your mouth, rather than your entire hand.
 Eating burritos and tacos in Mexico?
 Use your hands.
 Nobody uses a fork and a knife for these delicious foods!
 Here’s a handy guide to using your hands to eat around the world.